vanalstk/ScoreBG/README.md

-Backgammon scorecard program that also tracks invdividual games
+Backgammon scorecard program that also tracks game scores during a match